List of Hollyoaks characters introduced in 2007: Leah Barnes

-Leah Barnes, played by Elà-May Demircan, debuted when she was born on-screen on 26 February 2007.
+Leah Barnes, played by Ela-May Demircan from 2011 to 2024, is the daughter of Amy Barnes (Ashley Slanina-Davies).
+Leah is initially believed to be Ste Hay (Kieron Richardson)'s daughter however this turns out to be a man called Billy Parker – she is raised by Ste regardless of her paternity.
+Leah debuted when she was born on-screen in episode 1982, originally broadcast on 27 February 2007.

+Reception

 In June 2017, Demircan was nominated for Best Young Actor at the British Soap Awards.
 In August 2017, she was longlisted for Best Young Actor at the Inside Soap Awards.
 She made the viewer-voted shortlist, but lost out to Alfie Clarke, who portrays Arthur Thomas in Emmerdale.
+She was later nominated for "Best Young Performer" in the Radio Times soap awards 2024.

+Storylines

 After discovering her pregnancy, her mother Amy Barnes (Ashley Slanina-Davies) initially wants to have an abortion, but eventually opts for a state of denial, with only Michaela McQueen (Hollie-Jay Bowes) aware she is pregnant.
 In February 2007, she gives birth to Leah on the kitchen floor, with her shocked father Mike Barnes (Tony Hirst) and sister Sarah Barnes (Loui Batley) delivering Leah.
 Amy refuses to go near Leah, leading her mother Kathy Barnes (Sarah Jane Buckley) to claim she is Leah's mother.
 This ruse continues for several months, but finally Michaela sells the story to a tabloid.
 By this time, Amy has formed a bond with Leah, and claims Leah as her own.
 However, Kathy has become obsessed with Leah and, after failing to make Amy look incapable of being a mother, she kidnaps Leah.
 She is eventually sectioned and leaves the village a few months later.

 Leah moves into a flat with Amy and boyfriend Ste Hay (Kieron Richardson).
 Amy tells her family that Ste is Leah's father.
 After Amy and Ste discover they are in serious money trouble, Ste lies that Leah has leukaemia in order to get money.
 The lie quickly spirals out of his control as Ste and Amy begin raking in money as.
 Eventually, the truth does come out.
 Amy's friend Sasha Valentine (Nathalie Emmanuel) babysits Leah one night.
 However, drug dealer Nige Foster (Sam Townend) arrives and persuades Sasha to take drugs, despite Leah's presence.
 Amy and Ste return home to find Leah crying on her own, and close to a syringe.
 An angry Ste throws both Sasha and Nige out after threatening them.
 Ste's anger issues grow out of hand, and on various occasions, he attacks Amy, who briefly moves out of the flat with Leah.
 Amy later discovers she is pregnant and has a son Lucas Hay.
 She, however, does not take Ste back.
 Following Lucas's birth, Amy suffers from postnatal depression and moves away, leaving Leah and Lucas with Ste.
 She returns months later.
 Amy, Leah and Lucas move back in with Ste, but Amy and Ste do not get back together.